FastRabbitON/LegalFly/README.md

 * [Contact](#contact)

 ## General Information
-The application thanks to which you will find out what you can carry by plane.
-The application will show you in what suitcase and under what conditions you can transport various items.
+The application will show you in which suitcase and under what conditions you can transport various items by plane.

 ## Technologies Used
 - HTML